-- Action should be taken at the level of the European Union in order to strengthen the rights of suspected or accused persons in criminal proceedings.
+- 1. Action should be taken at the level of the European Union in order to strengthen the rights of suspected or accused persons in criminal proceedings.
 Such action can comprise legislation as well as other measures. - 2.
-The Council endorses the "Roadmap for strengthening procedural rights of suspected or accused persons in criminal proceedings", set out in the Annex to this Resolution, as the basis for future action.
-The rights included in this roadmap, which could be complemented by other rights, are considered to be fundamental procedural rights and action in respect of these rights should be given priority at this stage. - 3.
-The Commission is invited to submit proposals regarding the measures set out in the roadmap, and consider presenting the Green Paper mentioned under point F1. - 4.
-The Council will examine all proposals presented in the context of the roadmap and pledges to deal with them as matters of priority. - (2) - 5.
-The Council will act in full cooperation with the European Parliament, in accordance with the applicable rules, and duly collaborate with the Council of Europe.
+The Council endorses the "Roadmap for strengthening procedural rights of suspected or accused persons in criminal proceedings" (hereinafter referred to as "the Roadmap"), set out in the Annex to this Resolution, as the basis for future action.
+The rights included in this Roadmap, which could be complemented by other rights, are considered to be fundamental procedural rights and action in respect of these rights should be given priority at this stage. - 3.
+The Commission is invited to submit proposals regarding the measures set out in the Roadmap, and to consider presenting the Green Paper mentioned under point F. - 4.
+The Council will examine all proposals presented in the context of the Roadmap and pledges to deal with them as matters of priority. - 5.
+The Council will act in full cooperation with the European Parliament, in accordance with the applicable rules, and will duly collaborate with the Council of Europe.